cockroachdb/docs/configure-replication-zones.md

 - Configurations with odd numbers of replicas are more robust than those with even numbers.
 Clusters of three and four nodes can each tolerate one node failure and still reach a quorum (2/3 and 3/4 respectively), so the fourth replica doesn't add any extra fault-tolerance.
 To survive two simultaneous failures, you must have five replicas.

-- When replicating across geographies, you should limit regions to a single continent to ensure better peformance.
-In the future, cross-continent and other high-latency scenarios will be better supported.
+- When replicating across datacenters, you should use to datacenters on a single continent to ensure better peformance.
+Cross-continent and other high-latency scenarios will be better supported in the future.

 ## Subcommands